oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 MUST respond with `412 Precondition Failed.`

-*Snapshot isolation* guarantees that all data returned for a request, including multiple requests within a [batch](#sec_BatchRequests)[ ]{.MsoHyperlink}or results retrieved across multiple [pages](#sec_ServerDrivenPaging), will be consistent as of a single point in time.
+*Snapshot isolation* guarantees that all data returned for a request, including multiple requests within a [batch](#sec_BatchRequests) or results retrieved across multiple [pages](#sec_ServerDrivenPaging), will be consistent as of a single point in time.
 Only data modifications made within the request (for example, by a data modification request within the same batch) are visible.
-The effect is as if the request generates a \"snapshot\" of the committed data as it existed at the start of the request.
+The effect is as if the request generates a
+\"snapshot\" of the committed data as it existed at the start of the request.

 The` Isolation `header may be specified on a single or batch request.
 If it is specified on a batch then the value is applied to all statements